 Ready Rating (American Red Cross)

 - Red Cross-sponsored program providing assessments, tools and help to prepare your business.

 Disaster Tips Sheets for U.S. Religious Leaders (National Disaster Interfaiths Network)

-- Faith groups and places of worship aren't immune to disasters.
-Here's what religious leaders have to say about preparing your congregation and your place of worship.
+- What religious leaders have to say about preparing your congregation and your place of worship.

 Think you're covered?
-Think again.
 Most homeowner's and renter's policies don't cover flood or earthquake damage.
-Read your policy, then check these resources for what you're missing.
+Read your policy, then check these resources for what you may be missing.

 Earthquake Insurance (CA Department of Insurance)

 CA Earthquake Authority